Dylan-Ay/Dylan-ay/README.md

 Since the end of December 2022, I obtained a Higher National Diploma (Bac +2 equivalent) then I've been working 1 year and a half as a Fullstack Developer in a media company.
 Now I'm pursuing a Bachelor's degree in the same field.
 I'm going to finish this degree in July 2026.

-Currently, I'm looking for a company in order to either pursuing a Master degree in a work/study program or to find a permanent contract.
+I will pursue a Master degree in a work/study program in September 2026.

 I worked on several projects during my studies and my self-taught experience that you can find on my GitHub.